 While Jackie Ellis (Kelly Reilly) and DS Bull (Rafe Spall) search for answers in Under Salt Marsh, there’s one quiet but essential character playing its own part in the unfolding tale – and that’s Wales itself.

-Speaking ahead of the series, the creative team open up on how the Welsh culture and landscape became an essential part in bringing the show to life, share the efforts they made in minimizing their own environmental impact while filming, and what makes Wales so important in the story.
+Now officially the biggest original drama launch since The Day of the Jackal, the team behind Under Salt Marsh open up on how the Welsh culture and landscape became an essential part in bringing the show to life.

 Grass Roots Storytelling

-Under Salt Marsh creator Claire Oakley was inspired by the North Wales countryside and environment as she began to shape her tale.
+Under Salt Marsh creator Claire Oakley was inspired by the North Wales coastline and environment as she began to shape her tale.

 “It wasn’t just a backdrop but an integral part of the story,” she said.
 “I’ve spent a lot of time in North Wales over the last ten years, walking the mountains, photographing the landscapes, visiting out of the way places and it’s very close to my heart.